ebouchut/ebouchut.github.io/README.md

 # ③ Push the main branch
 git push # origin main

-# ④ Open your reporisoty "GitHub Actions" tab on GitHub Web
+# ④ Open your repository "GitHub Actions" tab on GitHub Web
 #  and watch the GitHub Action do the work for you on GitHub https://github.com/YOUR_GITHUB_USERNAME_HERE/YOUR_GITHUB_USERNAME_HERE.github.io/actions
 ```